Sublime Music, a Linux Subsonic Client, Beta Released

-- Report issues or suggest features on the GitLab repository.
+- Report issues or suggest features on the GitHub repository.

 - Package Sublime Music for your distribution or operating system.
 Sublime Music is currently packaged for Arch Linux and Debian and is available on PyPi.
 A Flatpak is also in the works.
 I'm very unfamiliar with other package formats, and I'd appreciate help making packages for other distributions and operating systems.